 No motor vehicles means no rush hour, no commute and little pollution.
 Leave a big portion of your carbon footprint on the mainland.
 Walk or ride your bike to get around.
 When you are not trapped in a car, you have a chance to see the water and see the trees.
 Things slow down, and you suddenly have a chance to say hello to people.
 Mackinac Island has a sense of community as a direct result of this freedom.

 You can be in the woods on a secluded trail in less than ten minutes after work.
 You can have a rock beach all to yourself if you head a mile out of town on a bike.
 The Island is 80% State Park and it is here for all of us to share.

 If you are tired of watching other people have adventures on TV, live your own.
 Live it on Mackinac Island!

-We are looking for adventurous people to work on Mackinac Island for the upcoming season.
+We are looking for adventurous people to work on Mackinac Island for our spring/summer/fall seasons.
 Jobs begin in early May and run through late October.
 We accept candidates that are available to work for varying lengths of time.
 Please keep in mind the later in the season a person can work the better, as many positions run through late October.

 Room and Board

 Housing is dormitory style.
 We have mens' and womens' dorms.
 During the peak of the season, room occupancy will vary from 2 to 4 so be prepared to share a room.

 There are shared common living areas in the dorms that all residents have access to.
 The dorms are fully furnished and there is cable television in the common areas.
 There are also kitchen facilities available with full size stoves, microwaves, and refrigerators for residents use.